 Attorneys must be on time for hearings and must not attend hearings in multiple courts simultaneously unless they can manage appropriate, timely, and responsive communication with each court.
+Attorneys are also expected to have communicated with their clients before each hearing and be prepared for the docketed proceeding.

-Parties and Witnesses Appearing Remotely:
+Parties, Agency Representatives, and Witnesses Appearing Remotely: